GSA/challenges-and-prizes/_challenges/1088-ecotox-challenge.md

 ### How To Enter
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

-<p>To be eligible to compete for the award, prospective solvers must register at: <a href="https://wcms.epa.gov/innovation/forms/ecotox-target-challenge-registration" target="_blank" rel="noopener">https://wcms.epa.gov/innovation/forms/ecotox-target-challenge-registration</a>, no later than March 16, 2020.</p>
+<p>To be eligible to compete for the award, prospective solvers must register at <a href="https://wcms.epa.gov/innovation/forms/ecotox-target-challenge-registration" target="_blank" rel="noopener">https://wcms.epa.gov/innovation/forms/ecotox-target-challenge-registration</a> by no later than March 16, 2020.</p>
 <p>Submission: Instructions on submission of entries will be provided to registered participants during the Kick-off Webinar on March 19, 2020.</p>